Uta Pippig: Sharing the Joy

-Uta showed great promise, but because her parents, intent on her becoming a doctor, insisted she concentrate on her studies.
+Uta showed great promise, but her parents, intent on her becoming a doctor, hoped she concentrate on her studies.
 As Uta explained, “My parents did not see me as the Olympic athlete I dreamed of becoming.”

 But she was a natural and she excelled.
 “The joy of running always has inspired me,” she said.
-Uta loved being part of the team and she loved being outside.
 She seldom focused on her pace, she remembered, except when she was being timed.
 It was more important to enjoy the experience.
-She ran on the streets, on hilly cross-country trails, on flat forest trails, and—her favorite—at the beach during summer vacation.
+She ran on the streets, on hilly cross-country trails, on flat forest trails, and — her favorite — at the beach during summer vacation.

 “It’s the same for anyone today,” she said.
 “You only need a pair of running shoes, somewhere to run, perhaps a friend to jog with, and a little love of being outside and in nature.

-Her training was varied and included running hurdles, and doing the high jump and the long jump.
-The coach also organized running games, which kept everyone motivated.
+Her coach also organized running games, which kept everyone motivated.
 “These were special days, when I reflect back,” Uta said.
-“I just went out and raced with my team mates—dressed in cotton shorts and shirts, and wearing canvas shoes.
+“I just went out and raced with my team mates — dressed in cotton shorts and shirts, and wearing canvas shoes.
 It was a world away from today’s high-tech gear.
 We ran for the love of it.
 I often call upon those times to remind myself of the special qualities of running and why I love it so much!”

 Her Early “Run” to Freedom

 In March of 1983, Uta was recruited by one of the top sports clubs in East Germany, the Army Sports Club in Potsdam, known as ASK.
 There, in 1986, she met Dieter Hogen.
 He has been her coach and good friend ever since.
 Under his tutelage and with a great deal of hard work, she became one of the most successful long distance runners in East Germany.
-But, despite the successes, the oppressive political system, which didn’t allow her to travel together to the West for competition or pursue the training system she and Dieter envisioned.
+But despite the successes, the oppressive political system didn’t allow them to travel together to the West for competition or pursue the training system she and Dieter envisioned.

 They contemplated defecting, but the risks were too great.
 Finally, in January 1990, they couldn’t wait any longer.
-The Berlin Wall had fallen in November, but the Communist Party was still in power, meaning that as a member of the Army Sports Club, Uta would be considered a military deserter if she left East Germany.
+The Berlin Wall had “fallen” in November, but the Communist Party was still in power and the boundary between East and West Berlin still existed.
+As political change loosened the rules more and more, still, as a member of the Army Sports Club, Uta would be considered a military deserter if she left East Germany.

-“The most challenging race of my life was the one that began in East Berlin on an early January morning in 1990 and ended in West Germany—where freedom and opportunity awaited,” she revealed.
-“Most runners have to worry about ‘the wall’ that stealthily appears somewhere around the 20-mile mark in a marathon.
+“The most challenging race of my life wasn’t actually a race.
+It was a journey that began in East Berlin on an early January morning in 1990 and ended in West Germany—where freedom and opportunity awaited,” she revealed.
+“Most marathoners have to worry about ‘the wall’ that silently appears somewhere around the 20-mile mark in a marathon.
 The wall I faced was 15 feet high, made of steel-reinforced concrete, and topped with barbed wire.
-It was still manned by troops stationed in watch towers, armed with machine guns, with guard dogs by their sides.”
+It was still manned by troops stationed in watch towers, armed with machine guns and with guard dogs by their sides.”

-On January 5, 1990, almost penniless, they drove a small car across the border between East and West Germany.
-They were not detained and left unscathed, albeit literally with not much more than the clothes on their backs.
+On January 5, 1990, almost penniless, Uta and Dieter drove a small car across the border between East and West Germany.
+They had no problem crossing the border, albeit literally with not much more than the clothes on their backs.
 Three months later, the first free elections were held, and the people of East Germany voted out the Communist Party.
 As a result, a general amnesty was declared.
-Uta was no longer a deserter—she was free.
+Uta was no longer a deserter — she was free.

 Boston: The Holy Grail

 But three months after she and Dieter drove into West Berlin her dream was realized.
-She stood on the starting line in Hopkinton along with the best women runners in the world.
+In April 1990 she stood on the starting line in Hopkinton along with the best women runners in the world.
 Uta finished second, behind the great Portuguese World and Olympic champion, Rosa Mota.
 But no one who witnessed her gutsy performance that Patriots Day doubted that a new star had been born.